saucelabs/sauce-docs/docs/mobile-apps/features/network-capture.md

 The main table displays all captured requests with the following columns:
 * Path: The name of the request.
 Hover over it to view the full resource, including the domain name.
 * Domain: The domain of the request.
-* Status: The HTTP status code.
+* Status: The HTTP/HTTPS status code.
-* Method: The HTTP method used.
+* Method: The HTTP/HTTPS method used.
 * Type: The MIME type of the requested resource.
 * Size: The total size of the response headers plus the response body, as delivered by the server.
 * Time: The total duration from the start of the request to the receipt of the final byte in the response.